Skip to main content

 • Renaissance means rebirth or revival

-• Started in 14th century Italy, lasted till 17th century
+• It began in Italy in the 14th century and lasted into the 17th century

 Common Mistakes to Avoid